Phil Garner: Early life

 Garner was born on April 30, 1949, in Jefferson City, Tennessee, and grew up in Rutledge, Tennessee.
-After a year of high school in Rutledge, which did not have a football team, Garner's father moved the family to Knoxville so Garner could attend Bearden High School which had an athletic program with both football and baseball.
-Garner played football and baseball, and going to Bearden gave him an opportunity to play both sports, increasing his chance of obtaining an athletic scholarship to college which would otherwise be unaffordable for the family.
-He was Bearden's starting quarterback in 1965-66.
+After a year of high school in Rutledge, which did not have a football team, Garner's father moved the family to Knoxville, so Garner could attend Bearden High School, which had an athletic program with both football and baseball.
+Garner played football and baseball, and going to Bearden gave him an opportunity to play both sports, increasing his chance of obtaining an athletic scholarship to college, which would otherwise be unaffordable for the family.
+He was Bearden's starting quarterback in 1965–66.

 Bearden's baseball facility is now named Phil Garner Ballpark, and the school dedicated a bronze bust of Garner in front of the facility in 2003.

-He attended the University of Tennessee on a baseball scholarship, playing second and third base on the baseball team from 1968-70.
-In 1969, he led the National Collegiate Athletic Association (NCAA) in home runs (12), and twice led his team in runs batted in (RBI).
-He was selected All-Southeastern Conference twice, and was named an All-American in 1970.
-Two years after being drafted into professional baseball, in 1973, Garner graduated with a Business Administration degree.
+He attended the University of Tennessee on a baseball scholarship, playing second and third base on the baseball team from 1968–70.
+In 1969, he led the National Collegiate Athletic Association (NCAA) in home runs (12), and twice led his team in runs batted in (RBIs).
+He was selected All-Southeastern Conference twice and was named an All-American in 1970.
+Two years after being drafted into professional baseball, in 1973, Garner graduated with a business administration degree.

 In 2002, he was inducted into the Tennessee Sports Hall of Fame.
 In 2009, the University of Tennessee retired his number 18.